 For NSF, it is the date by which we expect to receive proposals for the current funding cycle.
 Proposals received after the target date will be reviewed, but the review will be delayed until the next review cycle unless the PI has received permission for a late submission from a program director before the target date.

 The Economics Program also makes dissertation improvement awards.
-You will find more information about applying for these awards on the Economics Dissertation page.
+You will find more information about applying for these awards in the Synopsis on the Economics Program Web Site.

 I have a different question.